Late-Round NFL Draft Gem? Tight End Prospect Craves Special Teams 'Dirty Work'

 Teagan Quitoriano at NFL Combine

-The Commanders clear starter, Logan Thomas, underwent surgery on his torn ACL in late December, meaning he may not be ready for training camp in July.
-John Bates, a fourth-round pick in 2021, showed promise in his rookie season and Sammis Reyes is also on the roster.
+The Falcons are building their team around Kyle Pitts, last year's first round selection and the team added Anthony Firkser, who played with head coach Arthur Smith for three seasons in Tennessee, to be the primary backup.
+But the TE3 job is still up in the air.
+A team like the Falcons might consider holding four tight ends on its roster.

-Should Washington choose to target a tight end in the later rounds of the draft, a good fit could be Teagan Quitoriano who exemplified impressive athleticism at Oregon State.
+Should Atlanta choose to target a tight end in the later rounds of the draft, a good fit could be Teagan Quitoriano who exemplified impressive athleticism at Oregon State.

 Quitoriano didn’t put up massive numbers at OSU, but the Beavers relied heavily on his run blocking.
 He was essentially a sixth offensive lineman to help running back B.J.
 Baylor rush for 1,337 yards in Corvallis.
 At 6-6 and 260 pounds, Quitoriano has the talent to be successful in the NFL.
 And perhaps also the temperament?